Rational ruled surfaces as symplectic hyperplane sections

+\begin{proof} As $a-1=(a+1)-2$, Corollary \ref{cor: equivalencefoalmostcontactstructures} shows that $\xi_{a,1}$ and $\xi_{a+1,2}$ are equivalent as almost contact structures.
+By Theorem \ref{thm: fillability}, $\xi_{a,1}$ is subcritically Stein fillable whereas $\xi_{a+1,2}$ is not Stein fillable.
+This implies that these contact structures are not contactomorphic. \end{proof}

-\begin{remark} Combining the results in Theorems \ref{thm: embeddability} and \ref{thm: fillability}, we obtain interesting contact structures on $S^2 \times S^3$ (and also on $S^2 \tilde{\times } S^3$) in terms of various fillability: \emph{There are infinitely many pairwise non-contactomorphic contact structures on $S^2 \times S^3$ which are strongly fillable and almost Weinstein fillable, but not Stein fillable.} Those contact structures are given by the contact structures of the form $\xi_{a, 2}$ on $P_{a, 2}$.
-For, note that the underlying almost contact structure of $\xi_{a, 2}$ is equivalent to the one of $\xi_{a-1, 1}$ by Corollary \ref{cor: equivalencefoalmostcontactstructures}.
-Since $\xi_{a-1, 1}$ is Stein fillable and hence is almost Weinstein fillable by Theorem \ref{thm: fillability}, it follows that $\xi_{a, 2}$ is also almost Weinstein fillable.
+\begin{remark} Combining the results in Theorems \ref{thm: embeddability} and \ref{thm: fillability}, we obtain interesting contact structures on $S^2 \times S^3$ (and also on $S^2 \tilde{\times } S^3$) in terms of various fillability: \emph{There are infinitely many pairwise non-contactomorphic contact structures on $S^2 \times S^3$ which are strongly fillable and almost Weinstein fillable, but not Stein fillable.} Those contact structures are given by the contact structures of the form $\xi_{a, 2}$ on $P_{a, 2}$ with $a \geq 5$.
+Note that the underlying almost contact structure of $\xi_{a, 2}$ is equivalent to the one of $\xi_{a-1, 1}$ by Proposition \ref{prop: Lerman}.
+Furthermore, since the latter is Stein fillable, it follows that $\xi_{a, 2}$ is almost Weinstein fillable.
 Since $\xi_{a,2}$ comes from a Boothby--Wang bundle, the associated disk bundle provides a strong symplectic filling.
-The distinguishing result in \cite[Proposition 3.11]{BP} tells us that $\xi_{a,2}$'s are pairwise non-contactomorphic.
+Corollary \ref{cor: equivalencefoalmostcontactstructures} proves that the contact structures $\xi_{a,2}$ have pairwise inequivalent underlying almost contact structures; in particular they are pairwise non-contactomorphic.
 For more information on almost Weinstein fillability, we refer the reader to \cite{BCS}, \cite[Section 2.1.2]{La20} and \cite[Section 1.3]{Zh19}. \end{remark}